 - Various advert banners on websites, usually in the style of a dialogue box window, ask a question like "Would you like a free virus scan?".
 Clicking on "Yes" will take you to the advertised webpage, but so will clicking "No", clicking the fake dialogue box's fake [x] button, or clicking the letter "k" in the question, as the entire banner is just one linked image with no way to detect where you clicked.

-- In Mai-Otome, after Miya, who is believed to be responsible for all the schemes to get Arika expelled or worse so far, confesses (she is Taking the Heat for Tomoe), the Trias call Arika in for a meeting and ask her if she wants to press charges.
+- In My-Otome, after Miya, who is believed to be responsible for all the schemes to get Arika expelled or worse so far, confesses (she is Taking the Heat for Tomoe), the Trias call Arika in for a meeting and ask her if she wants to press charges.
 Arika is unwilling to do so, but then, Miss Maria and Natsuki come in and tell her that Miya has been removed from the school, partly the result of her parents wanting her to leave.

-- Nyaruko: Crawling With Love! spoofed this in one of the Nyaruani shorts, where Nyarko talks about the most popular RPG in space.
+- Nyaruko: Crawling with Love! spoofed this in one of the Nyaruani shorts, where Nyarko talks about the most popular RPG in space.
 In the game, the monsters will occasionally ask to join after you beat them, and your options are "Yes"...and "Yes".
 Once they're in your party, the monsters will demand to be paid or else will refuse to help you.
 Mahiro responds "I hope those kinds of monsters drop dead!"

 - In Yu-Gi-Oh!
 Reshef of Destruction, when Bandit Keith takes Ishizu hostage, refusing to hand over the Millennium Items will have him threaten her and move you back to the choice box.